Contrasting Waldencast Acquisition (NASDAQ:WALD) & e.l.f. Beauty (NYSE:ELF)

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for Waldencast Acquisition and e.l.f.
-Beauty, as reported by MarketBeat.
+This is a summary of current recommendations and price targets for Waldencast Acquisition and e.l.f.
+Beauty, as reported by MarketBeat.com.

 |Sell Ratings